5 Things You Need to Know About U-Values

 |Sterlingbuild roof lanterns||1.1||0.6|

-Now you know what a U-value means and the affect it has on your home and energy bills, it's time to look at what makes a window as energy efficient as possible.
+Now you know what a U-value means and the effect it has on your home and energy bills, it's time to look at what makes a window as energy efficient as possible.

 What can you look for to ensure your window's glazing is as energy efficient as your budget allows?